 speaker

 James Walter

-You know, the ground game has been pretty similar to the efforts that we've had underway since we started the predecessor company Colgate back in 2015.
-And I think it's a big part of that's the relationships and being boots on the ground out here in Midland in the heart of the Permian that that kind of opens up a lot of opportunities for us.
-But I'd say the only big change we saw was kind of from the Colgate's continual merger in 2022 was just the scale of the business.
-You know, we go from running four or five, six rigs to twelve rigs and that kind of doubled the opportunity set and probably doubled our success rate at acquiring deals.
-But I think the kind of negotiate times rate of return cost breakers been pretty steady for for a long time.
+You know, the ground game has been pretty similar to efforts that we've had underway since we started the predecessor company, Colgate, back in 2015.
+And I think a big part of that is the relationships and being boots on the ground out here in Midland in the heart of the Permian.
+That kind of opens up a lot of opportunities for us.
+I'd say the only big change we saw was kind of from the Colgate Centennial Merchant 2022 was just the scale of the business.
+You know, we go from running four, five, six rigs to running 12 rigs.
+And that kind of doubled the opportunity set and probably doubled our success rate at acquiring deals.
+But I think the kind of negotiate times, rate of return, cost break has been pretty steady for a long time.

 speaker

 Understood.
-Thanks for clarity.
+Thanks for the clarity.
 I'll leave it there.

 speaker

 Thank you.
-And your next question comes from the line of Noah from Bank of America.
+And your next question comes from the line of Noah Hangness from Bank of America.
 Please go ahead.
-Good morning,

 speaker

-guys.
-And congrats on a great quarter.
+Morning, guys, and congrats on a great quarter.
 For my first question, I just wanted to ask on the base dividend.
-You guys have continued to have your capital costs, you kind of retest your capital program become more efficient and your cash cost go lower and your production is higher than what we were expecting.
+You guys have continued to have your capital costs, your capital program become more efficient, your cash costs go lower, and your production is higher than what we were expecting.
 And it seems like your free cash flow capacity is also increasing.
 So what was your reasoning behind keeping your base dividend flat when you announced results?

+speaker